yt-project/unyt/paper/paper.md

 # Comparison with `Pint` and ``astropy.units``

-The scientific python ecosystem has a long history of efforts to develop a library to handle unit conversions and enforce unit consistency.
+The scientific Python ecosystem has a long history of efforts to develop a library to handle unit conversions and enforce unit consistency.
 For a relatively recent review of these efforts, see [@bekolay2013].
 While we won't exhaustively cover extant Python libraries for handling units in this paper, we